 Nomenclature for the metabolites

-CAWG supports the traditional principles for identifying novel metabolites and recommends researchers to name the compound in line with International Union of Pure and Applied Chemistry (IUPAC) nomenclature.
+CAWG supports the traditional principles for identifying novel metabolites and recommends researchers name the compound in line with the International Union of Pure and Applied Chemistry (IUPAC) nomenclature.

 For non-novel metabolites, IUPAC provides the standards for compound classification.
 Since these names are lengthy and most complex, they are replaced with short and common names.

 The numerical identifiers mentioned below can be used to reference compounds.